STUDENT FREQUENTLY ASKED QUESTIONS

 This increased level of online learning or remote instruction is new for everyone at Southwest.
 The shift to remote instruction has meant that both faculty and students have had to make significant adjustments.
 However, there are significant technical solutions and support available.
 Your instructors will likely use a combination of Paws, Microsoft Teams, email, and other web-based tools to offer remote instruction.
 To familiarize you with these online resources and many others, a special guide has been developed to help you plan and prepare for the online learning environment.
 The Achieving Your Dreams Online guide is available at this link 24-hours a day: http://www.southwest.tn.edu/saluqi-connect/achieving-your-dreams-online.pdf.

-There is no need to reenroll in your Spring course if you received an “I” grade; however, you must work closely with your instructor to complete all requirements that are remaining for the course during the summer.
+There is no need to reenroll in your Spring course if you received an “I” grade; however, you must work closely with your instructor to complete all requirements that are remaining for the course during the fall.
 This can ensure no impact to your GPA, financial aid, scholarships, or graduation requirements.

 Student support services are available remotely using Zoom, Microsoft Teams, email, phone, etc. For more information and to stay abreast of any changes or developments, check the webpage of the office you are interested in at www.southwest.tn.edu.